galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Get Data

-We first need to download the reads (fastqs) as well as other annotation files.
+We first need to download the sequenced reads (FASTQs) as well as other annotation files.
 Then, to increase the number of reads that will map to the reference genome (here Human genome version 38), we need to preprocess the reads.

 > ### {% icon hands_on %} Hands-on: Data upload